Does that evidence truly tie D.B. Cooper to Boeing? Plot thickens

 There was the Minnesota man who believed his late brother was D.B. when the family discovered unaccounted-for money in the brother’s bank accounts.
 Plus, the brother had once said, “There is something you should know, but I cannot tell you.”

-And there are plenty more potential D.B.’s who’ve made the news and then not been linked to the case by the FBI.
+And there are plenty more potential D.B.’s who have made the news but then not been linked to the case by the FBI.

 The agency suspended active investigation in July 2016.